DimKlin/Alpha_Compiler-Virtual_Machine/README.md

-# Aplha Compiler And Virtual Machine
+# Alpha Compiler And Virtual Machine
 ### _hy340 project - spring 2023_
 ## About
 A compiler and a virtual machine for the dynamically-typed programming language 'Alpha'.